Teradata/developer-resources/docs/explore-and-analyze-data/create-first-project.md

 Each project has a Git repository.
 [Learn why](/docs/glossary.md#project-repository).
 :::

-Using data we provide, you'll complete this simple workflow:
+For your first project, using data we provide, you'll complete this simple workflow:

 - Create a project
 - Deploy the engine
 - Connect to the data and run a workload
 - Suspend the engine

 ## Before you begin